 This beginner-friendly guide will explain how to choose the best motherboard for gaming when building a new PC.
 When deciding which motherboard is best for your needs and for your money, there's a few important considerations to take into account.

-If you think of the processor as the brain of a computer, then the motherboard could be described as the heart and/or central nervous system, and it is responsible for relaying information between all the internal components.
-In other words, it acts as the central hub of your machine that your other components connect to.
+If you think of the processor as the brain of a computer, then the motherboard could be described as the heart and/or central nervous system.
+It's responsible for relaying information between all the internal components and acts as the central hub of your machine where your other components such as the CPU, RAM and graphics card all connect to.

-Let's take a bit of a closer look into the exact things you should keep in mind to choose the best motherboard for your specific wants and needs.
+Alright gang, let's take a closer look into these exact things so after reading this article you'll be in-the-know to easily pick the best motherboard for your needs.

-First things first - there are basically overall types of motherboards on the consumer market that you can get.
-There's Intel based motherboards which are only compatible with Intel CPUs, and then you've got the AMD motherboards which are, you guessed it, only compatible with AMD CPUs.
+First things first - there are basically two types of motherboards you can get.
+Intel based motherboards which are only compatible with Intel CPUs, and then you've got AMD boards which, you guessed it, only fit AMD's range of CPUs.